tcsvn/pyadlml/docs/dataset.rst

     dir(data)
     >>> [..., df_activities, df_devices, ...]

-for my personal take on the dataset take a look at the `aras notebook`_.
+to get to know more about the dataset you can take a look at the `amsterdam notebook`_.

 Casas Aruba
 ~~~~~~~~~~~
 .. bibliographic fields (which also require a transform):

-:Authors: H. Alemdar, H. Ertan, O.D.
-Incel, C. Ersoy
+:Authors: D. Cook.
 :Contact: hande.alemdar@boun.edu.tr
-:paper: ARAS Human Activity Datasets in Multiple Homes with Multiple Residents, Pervasive Health, Venice, May 2013.
+:paper: WSU CASAS smart home project: D. Cook.
+Learning setting-generalized activity models for smart spaces.
+IEEE Intelligent Systems, 2011.
-:organization: Boğaziçi University Department of Computer Engineering
+:organization: Washington State University
 :link: http://casas.wsu.edu/datasets/aruba.zip
 :from: $Date: 2012-01-03 19:23:53 +0000 (Tue, 03 Jan 2012) $
 :to: $Date: 2012-01-03 19:23:53 +0000 (Tue, 03 Jan 2012) $